HCL-TECH-SOFTWARE/connections-doc/source/admin/install/cp_config_om_intro.md

 -   **[Configuring the Orient Me home page](../install/cp_config_om_enable_notifications.md)**
 Configure the Notification Center so it works in concert with the data that users prioritize on the Orient Me home page.
 -   **[Creating WebSEAL junctions for Orient Me](../install/cp_config_om_create_webseal_junctions.md)**
-For environments that use IBM® Security Access Manager \(formerly Tivoli® Access Manager\), configure WebSEAL junctions for Orient Me.
+For environments that use IBM Security Verify Access (formerly Security Access Manager), configure WebSEAL junctions for Orient Me.
 -   **[Enabling and securing Redis traffic to Orient Me](../install/cp_config_om_redis_traffic.md)**
 HCL Connections requires some additional configuration to know how to securely communicate with the Orient Me home page.
 -   **[Populating the Orient Me home page](../install/cp_config_om_populate_home_page.md)**